-In the past, doctors believed that having a genetic disposition for certain diseases like cancer, diabetes, and autoimmune conditions indicated that the disease couldn’t be avoided.
+In the past, doctors believed that having a genetic disposition for certain diseases, and autoimmune conditions indicated that the disease couldn’t be avoided.
 However, now we know that having a certain predisposition to a disease does not necessarily mean one will definitely suffer from that disease.

 Epigenetic science, while still in its infancy, has been shown to be influenced by methylation.
 Simply put, with enough methyl groups available to the body, it is able to adequately methylate genes, therefore, turning off bad genes and turning on good genes.